MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 ### Ordering Instructions

 A Dockerfile is processed from top to the bottom, each Instruction compared against cached layers.
-When an instruction is found without a cached layer, this instruction and all subsequent instructions will be processed in a new container image layer.
+When an instruction is found without a cached layer, this instruction and all subsequent instructions will be processed in new container image layers.
 Because of this, the order in which instructions are placed is important.
 Place instructions that will remain constant towards the top of the Dockerfile.
 Place instructions that may change towards the bottom of the Dockerfile.
 Doing so will reduce the likelihood of negating existing cache.

 The intention of this example is to demonstrated how dockerfile instruction ordering can effect caching effectiveness.
 In this simple dockerfile, four numbered folders are created.